Hajji Shariatullah and Faraizi Movement

 Political and economic impact on Muslims

-• They became more aware of their rights and a political unity began to grow amongst them
+• The Bengal peasants became united in their opposition to the harsh treatment they received• They became more aware of their rights and a political unity began to grow amongst them

 • This was to prove important in later years as the Muslim demands their own homeland grew